 The Safety Factor

 Also, these sprayers force a lot of paint through a tiny tip.
-If you get too close while the paint’s spraying, it can mean a trip to the ER.
+Suppose you get too close while the paint’s spraying, it can mean a trip to the ER.
 If you find yourself with a paint injection, seek immediate medical attention.
 Even if the injury doesn’t look bad, coating materials can contain toxins.

-Paint sprayers also use a lot of paint.
-Like two to three times more than paint rollers.
+Paint sprayers also use a lot of paint, like two to three times more than paint rollers.
 That’s because most of the paint doesn’t end up on your surfaces – it winds up as overspray.
 So, factor that into your paint budget.

 Extra Prep Time

 Speaking of overspray, it can cover everything – even stuff you don’t want it to cover.
-So, before you spray, protect all the surfaces you don’t want to be painted.
+So, before you spray, protect all the surfaces you don’t want painted.
 Tape plastic or newspaper over floors, windows, and doors, and remove or carefully cover furniture.

 What To Know Before You Buy